-Second, is jointed plywood.
-It is most commonly used in situations where sustaining a piece of wood is not possible because of its sheer length.
+Second, is the jointed plywood.
+Jointed plywood is most commonly used when a sufficiently long enough piece of wood cannot be obtained.
 In this case, jointed plywood patches pieces of wood together, making it ideal for long kitchens prevalent in many HDBs today.

-For this type of plywood, a little bit of gaps between the layers can be afforded and almost necessary.
-The gaps don’t give in to gravity as much, resulting in a much lighter overall weight.
+Alarmed by gaps between the layers of jointed plywood?
+Don’t be!
+In fact, the gaps don’t give in to gravity as much, resulting in a much lighter overall weight.

 However, its density makes it difficult for hinges to easily attach to this type of wood.
-A good set of skills from your carpenter is needed to set this up in your kitchen.
-(Did you know Juz Interior also provides personalized carpentry services?
-We have our own team of craftsmen working to work on your project.)
+A skilled carpenter can help to set this up in your kitchen.

 With an appreciation of what goes into selecting a kitchen cabinet material, you’ll have a set of cabinets to last you through the years.
 Remember, a professional carpenter will be able to advise you on the best materials for your project.

 Juz Interior offers in-house carpentry as part of our interior design services.
 Be sure to get in touch with us for a free, non-obligatory consultation for your carpentry project today!